ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ### Capsule-Based WebTransport over HTTP/3

 WebTransport over HTTP/3 as defined in this document provides the best performance by using native QUIC streams and datagrams.
-Endpoints SHOULD always use this protocol when using WebTransport over an HTTP/3 connection.
+Endpoints SHOULD use this protocol when using WebTransport over an HTTP/3 connection.

 However, it is also possible to use WebTransport over a single HTTP/3 stream using the capsule-based protocol defined in